Last Updated: January 7, 2022

 - Line a square pan with parchment paper up the sides (I use the same paper from toasting the almonds)

-- Pour granola mixture into the square 8"x8" pan, spread out into an even layer as best as possible
+- Pour granola mixture into the square 8"x8" pan, spread out into an even layer as best as possible.
+(Note 5)

 - Using the bottom of a glass, press down to firmly pack the mixture (cover the top of the granola with some parchment paper when pressing down to avoid sticking)

 - TOASTED ALMONDS – you can choose not to toast the almonds, but they add a wonderful smoky flavour to the bars.
-Be sure the almonds are not hot and cooled slightly before mixing
+Be sure the almonds are not hot and cooled slightly before mixing.
+Don’t be too fussed that they are not toasted evenly, since they will be thoroughly mixed after, it won’t affect the overall flavour.

-- CUT INTO SQUARES – due to the firmer texture of these bars, I recommend cutting into squares rather than bars
+- CUT INTO SQUARES – due to the softer texture of these bars, I recommend cutting into squares rather than bars